CodingIsaac/cybersecurity_fundamentals/applyMitreAtt&ckFramework.md

         Organizations can adopt the MITRE ATT&CK Framework by following these practical steps:
     </p>
 <ul>
-<li>Start small by identifying tactics and techniques most relevant to their industry and threat landscape.</li>
+<li>It is always best to start small by identifying tactics and techniques most relevant to their industry and threat landscape.</li>
  <li>Use tools like the <a href="https://github.com/mitre-attack/attack-navigator">ATT&CK Navigator</a> to visualize their current security posture and identify gaps.</li>
-<li>Incorporate the framework into their threat detection and response processes by mapping detected adversarial behaviors to ATT&CK techniques.</li>
+<li>Gradually incorporate the framework into their threat detection and response processes by mapping detected adversarial behaviors to ATT&CK techniques.</li>

-<li>Train staff on using ATT&CK to analyze incidents and prioritize defenses effectively.</li>
+<li>Also, it is neccesary to train organizational staff on using ATT&CK to analyze incidents and prioritize defenses effectively.</li>
 </ul>

 <h2>What are the benefits of using the MITRE ATT&CK Framework?</h2>